kevinconway/Modelo.js/README.rst

 cross-platform compatibility.

 For convenience and portability, both Mocha and Express are included in this repository.
-For further convenience, a browser based test runner has also been included.
+For further convenience, browser based test runners have also been included for both <script> and AMD loading.

 Commit Messages
 ---------------